Artist Statement

 Bio

-Olivia Perea is a collage and mixed-media artist, living and working in Durango, Colorado.
-Her most recent project, a collage series project titled Your Secrets As Exhibition, highlights her technical skill in paper collage, typographic style, and her conceptual, research-based art practice.
-The series of collages, along with a corresponding handmade magazine, were displayed in the Fort Lewis College Art and Design Senior Show in May 2025.
-Previously, Olivia has exhibited works in the 62nd, 63rd, and 64th Annual Student Juried Show in the Fort Lewis College Art Gallery, as well as in the 2023 and 2024 Spring editions of IMAGES Magazine, Fort Lewis College's visual art and poetry publication.
+Her most recent conceptual project is a collage series titled Your Secrets As Exhibition, [which you can see and read more about here].
+The series of collages and 50 editions of the corresponding handmade magazine, were displayed in the Fort Lewis College Art and Design Senior Show in April, 2025.
+Olivia has also exhibited works in the 62nd, 63rd, and 64th Annual Student Juried Show in the Fort Lewis College Art Gallery, as well as in the 2023 and 2024 Spring editions of IMAGES Magazine, Fort Lewis College's visual art and poetry publication.